, name

 Trying to do too much in one day.

-Traffic during this time isn’t constant, but it does come in waves — especially around weekends and events.
+Traffic isn’t constant, but it comes in waves — mostly around weekends and events.

-There’s plenty to do outside the park, and April is a good time to mix some of that in.
+There’s plenty to do outside the park, and April is a good time to balance both.

-Most people enjoy the trip more when they balance both instead of focusing entirely on one or the other.
+Most people enjoy the trip more when they mix things instead of forcing one or the other.

 What to Expect

-• Traffic can pick up quickly, especially around event weekends
+• Traffic can pick up fast, especially on event weekends

-• Weather changes fast, but usually in short stretches
+• Weather changes quickly, but usually doesn’t last all day

-• The park looks its best in light rain and early mornings
+• The park honestly looks its best in light rain and early mornings

 April rewards flexibility more than anything.